facelessuser/BracketHighlighter/docs/customize.md

 | language_filter | string | A string that specifies if the `language_list` is either a `whitelist` or `blacklist`. |
 | entries | [dict] | An array of dictionaries, where each dictionary describes a type of bracket that can be swapped to. |

-Within the language rules under `entries`, swap entries are defined.
+The `entries` key is used to define the related bracket swap rules for the given langauge.
 Each entry represents a bracket you can swap to.

 | Entry | Type | Description |
 |-------|------|-------------|
 | name | string | The name of the entry as it will be seen in the command palette. |
 | brackets | [string] | An array consisting of a string that represents the opening bracket and a string that represents the closing bracket. |

-Within the `brackets`, you can specify the where the cursor(s) will appear by using `${BH_SEL}`  If you would like the selection to display text as a hint to what a user should enter in the selection, you can use `${BH_SEL:optional text}`.

-Within the `brackets`, you can also define tab stops that a user can tab through and enter text.
+Within the `brackets` key, you can specify the where the cursor(s) will appear by using `${BH_SEL}`  If you would like the selection to display text as a hint to what a user should enter in the selection, you can use `${BH_SEL:optional text}`.
+You can also define tab stops that a user can tab through and enter text.
 The tab stop syntax is `${BH_TAB}`.
-You can also define optional text within a tab stop to give the user a hint of what should be entered in at the tab stop using the following syntax `${BH_TAB:optional text}`.
+You can also define optional text within a tab stop to give the user a hint of what should be entered at the tab stop using the following syntax: `${BH_TAB:optional text}`.

 ## Wrap Brackets Plugin Settings
 Wrapping brackets for a given language can be defined in `bh_wrapping.sublime-settings`.
-Wrap rules are found under the key `wrapping` where `wrapping` is an array of language swap rules.
+Wrap rules are found under the key `wrapping` where `wrapping` is an array of language wrap rules.

 ```js
     "wrapping": [